clp-research/slurk/docs/slurk_bots_events.rst

 Monitoring overall movement
 ---------------------------
 Bots are also notified once a user joins or leaves one of the rooms the bot is placed in.
-The term `user` here includes the bot itself as well as other bots and human users.
+The term `user` here includes the bot itself, as well as other bots and human users.

 .. code-block:: python